 b) How thorough is this treatment of learning?

-The present treatment inevitably fragments learning by presenting it as a repertoire of ‘acts’.
-This may seem to violate a common experience of learning as being more project-like than act-like.
-Therefore, a treatment that is properly ‘thorough’ would need to invest more consideration in how learning acts are integrated.
+The present treatment inevitably fragments learning by presenting it as a repertoire, a list of ‘acts’.
+This may seem to violate the common experience of learning as being more project-like than act-like.
+Therefore, a more thorough treatment would need to invest more consideration in how learning acts are integrated.
 How they thereby become projects.
 But that would be very ambitious.
-What is attempted instead is some ‘thoroughness’ in relation to psychological principles that underpin such projects – as apparent at the level of constituent learning acts.
+What is attempted instead is some ‘thoroughness’ in relation to psychological principles that underpin such projects – as they can be made apparent at the level of constituent learning acts.

 c) Must chapters be read in the order presented?

 The order of chapters does not imply a strong narrative unfolding.
-Although chapters do cross reference each other, because psychological foundations that characterise one learning act are re-visited in making sense of others.
-In addition, acts of learning that must occur within social structures (i.e., that by their nature must involve partners) are treated in the first four chapters.
-This may reflect a natural order of things: in that early social interactions furnish the firmest psychological foundations for subsequent learning.
+Although chapters do cross reference each other, because key psychological foundations are re-visited in successive chapters.
+That being the case, on its first occurrence such a key concept is introduced in general terms and is further elaborated on each re-occurrence.
+Acts of learning that must occur within social structures (i.e., that by their nature must involve partners) are treated in the first four chapters.
+This may reflect a natural order of things: those early social interactions furnish the firmest psychological foundations for subsequent learning.

-An account of underlying psychological processes does not immediately prescribe interventions.
-This would require a separate volume – ‘acts of teaching’ perhaps.
+An account of underlying psychological processes does not immediately prescribe teaching interventions based upon them.
 But the vocabulary of psychological interpretation provides tools to think with in relation to the design of instruction.
-The chapters that follow are learner-focussed and, in a sense, they are neutral in regard to teaching interventions.
-Even though the text does itself not draw strong links between learning practices and teaching practices, there remain links to be found.
-As declared at the start of this chapter, how they are implemented is most wisely left to the practitioner (or parent or manager etc.).
-Because it is they who will have insight into the moderating conditions of the learner’s local setting.
+The chapters that follow are learner-centred.
+Even though the text does itself not draw strong links between practices of learning and practices of teaching, there are many links to be found.

 Learners are individuals with individual histories and those histories shape motivation, confidence and engagement.
-So, there is another ‘level’ of psychological foundation to learning that relates to this diversity.
-It might suggest a volume entitled ‘acts of acting’: one that addresses how the opportunity to engage a learning practice is variously undermined or empowered by differences in individual personality or access to resources.
-However, it is not a level that is closely considered in the present framework.
-Practitioner readers may be a little frustrated by this neglect.
+So, there is another ‘level’ of psychological foundation to learning that addresses this diversity.
+But pursuing it would require another book: one that addressed how the opportunity to engage a learning practice is variously influenced by differences in individual personality, attitude, or access to resources.
+Those are not matters closely considered in the present framework.
+Some readers may be a little frustrated by this neglect.
 However, what the present framework does do is identify significant forms of agency that learning opportunities invite from individuals.
 The availability or thresholds for such agency will vary across individuals but being clear about what is sought by an ‘act of possible learning’ is a good starting point for making sense of variation in learner readiness and receptivity.

-No text of an introductory kind can aim to be encyclopaedic in depth or comprehensive in breadth.
-Yet the present text does endeavour to locate claims about learning in relation to a literature of research.
-It therefore follows the traditional academic expository style of attaching evidence of theoretical and empirical authority to most claims that are made here.
-That responsibility is met in the form of citations to research establishing a point: identifying authors and the dates of their publications.
+No introductory text can be encyclopaedic in depth or comprehensive in breadth.
+Yet the present text does endeavour to locate claims about learning in relation to a body of research.
+It therefore follows the traditional academic style of attaching evidence of theoretical and empirical authority to most claims made.
+Such citations identify authors and the dates of their publications.
 A cumulative bibliography is included.
 This anchoring of authority is selective, although that selection is guided by considerations of source accessibility, credibility, and clarity of presentation.
-An understanding of substantial points made in the text should not depend on consultation of such sources, but confidence may be increased if that is possible to do.
+An understanding of substantial points made in the text should not depend on consultation of such sources, but confidence may be increased if that is possible.

-The comments in this final section risk appearing apologetic.
-The framework presented is, by open admission, imperfect in several ways.
-On the other hand, it may furnish a foothold on the matters it concerns.
-And like all proper footholds, it gets the less-experienced climber started.
+The comments in this section risk appearing apologetic.
+The framework presented may be imperfect.
+But, on the other hand, it may furnish a useful foothold on the matters it concerns.
+Like all proper footholds, it gets the less-experienced climber started.
 Some conceptual groundwork is in place, some useful sources have been identified, some methods have been witnessed.
-It is a modest opening for learning about learning but hopefully it is a useful one.
+It is a modest opening for learning about learning but hopefully it is a helpful one.
+However, the best first foothold may be an introductory review of how the discipline of psychology has grown its interest in human learning.
+This is covered in the following section.

 3) Learning in Psychology: from behaviourism to learning sciences

-As declared earlier in this chapter, familiarity with the discipline of Psychology is not required for reading on.
-However, it can provide a useful orientation and so this section offers a sketch of how learning has emerged as a topic within Psychology.
+As declared earlier in this chapter, familiarity with the discipline of Psychology is not expected.
+However, it can provide a useful orientation and so this section offers a sketch of how learning has emerged as a topic within psychology.
 Briefly, we find it was once prominent, then dropped from view, and now has returned refreshed by new ideas.
 And yet current theory still remains slow to impact professional practice.
-It is against this background, that an ‘acts of learning’ framework is proposed in this book as a stimulant for the conversation between theory and practice.
+It is against this background, that an ‘acts of learning’ framework is proposed in this book: a stimulant for the conversation between theory and practice.

-Is there a ‘learning’ word to partner ‘pedagogy’ in a way that Papert might welcome?
-Perhaps the simple phrase ‘learning theory’ will do for now.
-It does seem to target the studying of “methods and activities” as suggested in the parallel dictionary definition for ‘pedagogy’.
-As it happens, ‘learning theory’ is a phrase with a long history in psychology.
+‘Learning theory’ is a phrase with a long history in psychology.
 Until the 1960s it described almost everything that academic psychology was about.
-This reflected an early aspiration of the discipline to explain all human activity in terms of a unified theory of how we learned.
-That unified theory cast learning not as a state-of-being we dropped in and out of, but as something that continuously happened to us.
-Certainly, this version of learning was not confined to occasions where it felt intentional or deliberate – the learning of schools for example.
+This reflected the discipline’s early aspiration to explain all human activity in terms of a unified theory of how we learned.
+Learning was what humans clearly did well, so it is surely what will make sense of what each of them become.
+That unified theory cast learning not as a state-of-being that we dropped in and out of, but as something that continuously happened to us.
+Certainly, this version of learning was not confined to occasions where it felt intentional or deliberate – the learning required by schooling for example.
 Of course, such a unified and comprehensive theory needed a universal mechanism.
 In this early period of psychology, the mechanism proposed was the forming of associations.
 That entailed the relentless integration of responses (what we do) with stimuli and reinforcements (what is done to us).
 Moreover, that particular conception had a strong appeal within pedagogy, not least because the principle of association sits easily with common sense ideas about everyday learning.
-In the everyday world, rewards and punishments surely do affect how people act; and the contiguities between external stimuli surely are registered and remembered by us.
+In the everyday world, rewards and punishments surely do affect how people act; and the linkages between external stimuli surely are registered and remembered by us.
 In that sense, all human psychological development did seem amenable to explanation within this ‘associationist’ learning theory.

-The computational metaphor of mind came to underpin what is now termed a ‘cognitive psychology’.
-That is the general term that will be used here for human faculties of thinking and reasoning – although a more recent preference is ‘cognitive science’ (mainly signalling greater interdisciplinarity).
-In the early period of its growth, cognitive psychologists never positioned the study of human learning centrally on their agenda.
-It was more concerned with such mental functions as perception, attention, memory, reasoning, and decision making.
+The computational metaphor of mind came to underpin what is now termed ‘cognitive psychology’ – although a more recent preference is ‘cognitive science’ (mainly signalling greater interdisciplinarity).
+In the early period of its growth, these cognitive psychologists never positioned the study of human learning centrally on their agenda.
+They were more concerned with such mental functions as perception, attention, memory, reasoning, and decision making.
 While these all seem relevant to learning, they tended to be researched in laboratory studies – the findings from which often resisted integration with the messy conditions of teaching.
 Nevertheless, the topic of learning has lately had something of a recovery within cognitive psychology.
 Examples later in this book should illustrate that modern psychology can provide for practitioners a conceptual toolkit (and empirical research to authenticate it).
-The challenge may be one of communicating it effectively.

-This brief historical sketch considers whether academic psychology has voiced ‘learning’ in a manner that meets Papert’s concerns, as they were quoted above.
-Has it offered the “study of methods and activities” characteristic of learning?
+This brief historical sketch indirectly considers whether academic psychology has voiced ‘learning’ in a manner that meets Papert’s concerns, as they were quoted at the head of this Introduction.
 Behaviourism emerged early in the history of psychology and did make learning central to its perspective.
 But it was eclipsed.
-Unfortunately, the subsequent ‘cognitive turn’ did not immediately deliver a persuasive new conception of learning.
+Unfortunately, the subsequent ‘cognitive turn’ did not immediately deliver a compelling new conception of learning.
 That may have been because early cognitive theorising continued to neglect features of the learning experience that seemed – to intuition – obviously important.
-It is these two that were neglected: our human agency, and our human sociality.
-Finding space for these has effectively moved cognitive psychology towards a more credible voice in relation to the understanding of learning.
+Two in particular were neglected: our human agency, and our human sociality.
+Finding space for these has effectively moved cognitive psychology towards a more persuasive voice in relation to the understanding of learning.

 3.1 Incorporating agency and sociality

-First, human agency: the subjective sense of controlling one’s own actions (Wen and Imamizu, 2022).
-This is found within social science theorising as ‘constructivism’.
+First, human agency, or the subjective sense of controlling one’s own actions (Wen and Imamizu, 2022).
+It is often discussed within social science as ‘constructivism’.
 Until recently, constructivist thinking was less prominent within psychology than within educational studies – where it was long familiar through the writings of Dewey (1938) and Piaget (1929).
 Constructivism encourages a distinctive perspective on the nature of knowledge, and how it is best acquired.
-Briefly put, it is a perspective insisting that knowledge is constructed by the learner and not passively received, that a learner’s encounters with knowledge are strongly shaped by their existing understandings (which are sometimes idiosyncratic), and that the knowledge acquired during learning is represented mentally as conceptual structures, sometimes termed ’schema’.
+Briefly put, it insists that knowledge is constructed by the learner and not passively received, that a learner’s encounters with knowledge are strongly shaped by their existing understandings (which are sometimes idiosyncratic), and that the knowledge acquired during learning is represented mentally as conceptual structures, sometimes termed ’schema’.
 Schema are fluid; being configured and re-configured through the influence of learning.
 Constructivism is a powerful mindset within pedagogy – although, despite a natural appeal, its faithful implementation is not always straightforward (Hyslop-Margison and Strobel, 2007; McPhail, 2016; Philips, 1995).

-The significance of agency is also evident within cognitive theorising that stresses the generative nature of thinking and learning (Chi and Wylie, 2014; WIttrock, 2010).
-Theorists are wary of learners who seem passive.
-Confronted with a new learning experience, what the engaged learner will ‘generate’ is a personal response that functions as an intermediary.
-A response that bridges the incoming novelty into what is already known.
-Events are interpreted in an effort of meaning-making.
+The significance of agency is also evident within that cognitive theorising where the generative nature of thinking and learning is stressed (Chi and Wylie, 2014; WIttrock, 2010).
+Such theorists are wary of learners who adopt a passive disposition.
+Confronted with a new learning experience, what the engaged learner will ‘generate’ is a personal response that serves to promote their knowledge-building.
+It is a response that bridges some incoming novelty into the learners established body of knowledge.
+In this manner, events are interpreted through a deliberate effort of meaning-making.
 “Generative learning involves actively making sense of to-be-learned information by mentally reorganizing and integrating it with one’s prior knowledge” (Fiorella and Mayer, 2016, 717).
-However, in regard to the learner, the qualifier ‘engaged’ is important here.
-Generative thinking is not to be taken for granted.
-Indeed, the often-private nature of such acts may have concealed their importance.
-Research that highlights that importance has hinged on learners being invited to be generative, in situations where perhaps they might not have done so, Brod (2021) has listed some examples.
-For instance, students can be prompted to generate predictions or questions that are appropriate to the material they are studying.
-When they do this, their learning is superior to students who were not prompted that way.
-That example illustrates mental intermediaries – privately generated bridging thoughts about the material being studied.
-However, the same productive value can arise from generating material representations such as drawings.
-The expression of agency through such active and productive relationship with novel material will be a repeated theme in later chapters of this book.
+However, in regard to the learner, the state of being ‘engaged’ is important.
+Generative thinking is not automatic.
+In fact, research revealing its importance has done so by inviting students to be generative, in situations where perhaps they might not have done so spontaneously.
+Brod (2021) has listed some examples.
+For instance, students faced with a learning task can be asked to make predictions or to ask questions out loud, both of which serve to elaborate material they are studying.
+These function as useful generative responses to that material, even though they are externally prompted.
+Spontaneous or imposed generativity increases the depth of learning.
+The expression of agency through such active and productive relationships with novel material will be a repeated theme in later chapters of this book.

-This book’s concern is with how cognitive psychology, as sketched in this section, defines concepts foundational to human learning: that is, how learning takes place, the circumstances mediating its outcomes, and the psychological functions it recruits.
-It was suggested above that psychology has recovered its interest in learning as a topic.
+This book’s concern is with how cognitive psychology, as sketched in this section, offers us concepts foundational to human learning.
+That is, how learning takes place, the circumstances governing its outcomes, and the psychological functions it recruits.
+It was suggested above that psychology has lately recovered its interest in learning as a topic.
 That revival owes a lot to the liberating impact of accommodating the two issues just discussed: namely, agency and sociality.
 They have each been married into cognitive psychology, creating a unified approach now often termed ‘the learning sciences’ (Fischer, Hmelo-Silver et al, 2018; Nasir, Lee et al, 2021; Pea and Linn, 2020).
-Again, the plural form emphasises the multi-disciplinary ambitions of this perspective.
+(Again, the plural form emphasises the multi-disciplinary ambitions of this perspective.)

-Beneath this broad-brush disciplinary sketch of learning in psychology there exists detail.
-Detail about how learning takes place, insights drawn from fieldwork and laboratory observations of learning-in-progress.
+Beneath this broad-brush sketch of learning as a topic for psychology, there exists detail.
+Detail about how learning takes place; insights drawn from fieldwork and laboratory observations of learning-in-progress.
 But also detail of a more interpretative kind.
-That is, more abstract concepts and theories within psychology.
+That is, more abstract but explanatory concepts and theories within psychology.
 These are interpretations that overarch our understanding of learning as a human resource: as if asking “but how does our ‘learning engine’ work”?
-In the remainder of this chapter something will be said about why a deeper understanding of such things is a worthwhile investment and, then, something more will be said about the strategy adopted in the rest of this book for promoting that understanding.
+In the final part of this chapter something will be said about why a deeper understanding of such things is a worthwhile investment and, then, something more will be said about the strategy adopted in the rest of this book for promoting that understanding.

 4) Psychological foundations.
 Why?
 Where?